 - Description of relevant past work by the applicant, including joint collaborations and references

-- In an effort to maximize the research benefit of the award, the program encourages that every effort be made to minimize the utilization of the award to cover indirect costs.
-Indirect costs may not exceed 10% of the award value, and are included as part of the budget, not as an addition to the value of the award (subject to local variances to be approved by Gilead Sciences).
-Indirect costs are defined as overhead costs paid directly to the institution, for example maintenance of labs/space and departmental/admin costs.
+In an effort to maximise the research benefit of the award, the program encourages that every effort be made to minimise the utilisation of the award to cover indirect costs.
+Indirect costs may not exceed 10% of the award value.
+This award is developed as a gift and is not considered a research grant.

-- Up to $1,500 USD per year for applicant’s travel to a scientific meeting for presentation of project data may be included.
+- Up to $1,500 USD per year for applicant’s travel to a scientific meeting for presentation of data may be included

 - If the research project involves laboratory animals, researcher must certify that he/she will comply with all laws and regulations pertaining to care and use of animals in research prior to award.